tariqdaouda/Mariana/README.rst

 What will happen now that Theano is no longer developed?
 =========================================================

 Mariana works!
 I still use it almost everyday.

-However, for now the developement is halted.
-I am still taking care of the maintenance and may still add some minor features, but I am not planning on adding anything major.

-I still believe that Mariana can play a relevant role in the machine learning community and especially beyond.
-The most straightforward path would be a complete port to Tensorflow.
+I am still taking care of the maintenance and may still add some minor features.
+For the future, the most straightforward path would be a complete port to Tensorflow or PyTorch.
 Let me know if you'd like to help!

 T .